ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 Although the `single-node` abstraction works well in many settings, it lacks the ability to support emerging use cases, such as co-flow scheduling for large-scale data analytics.
 For such a use case, applications require a more powerful network view abstraction beyond the `single-node` abstraction.

 To support capabilities like co-flow scheduling, this document uses a `path vector` abstraction to represent more detailed network graph information like capacity regions.
-The path vector abstraction uses path vectors with abstract network elements to provide network graph view for applications.
-A path vector consists of a sequence of abstract network elements (ANEs) that end-to-end traffic goes through.
-Example ANEs include links, switches, middleboxes, and their aggregations.
+A path vector is a sequence of abstract network elements (ANEs), and each ANE represents a network device that end-to-end traffic goes through, such as links, switches, middleboxes, and their aggregations.
 An ANE can have properties such as `bandwidth`, and `delay`.
 Providing such information can help both applications to achieve better application performance and networks to avoid network congestion.
 <!--to provide information on the shared bottlenecks of multiple flows.-->